The Importance of Being Earnest (2)

 by Oscar Wilde

-The Importance of Being Earnest (2) had 5 performances 12 months ago (between the 29th of November 2023 and the 2nd of December 2023) at The Riverhouse Barn
+The Importance of Being Earnest (2) had 5 performances about 1 year ago (between the 29th of November 2023 and the 2nd of December 2023) at The Riverhouse Barn

 Algy and Jack are friends.
 Algy, who lives in town, has invented an imaginary invalid friend Bunbury, which allows him to escape to the country whenever he likes to visit him on his sick bed, so avoiding boring social engagements, especially with his fierce and disapproving Aunt Agatha (Lady Bracknell).
 Jack lives in the country and has invented a brother (Ernest) in Paris, which allows him to escape to London (going under the name of Ernest), to see Algy and other delights, away from his naïve young ward, Cecily.